MoiCoquille/Indalit-Website2/content/packs.md

 <div class="row">
   <div class="col-md-4">
-<h4 class="font06">Video Conference</h4>
+<h4 class="font06">Presenter & Audiance</h4>
-<h4 class="font03">This presentation will be provided remotely with an AWS Certified Solutions Architect.</h4>
+<h4 class="font03">The presentation will be given by an AWS Certified Solutions Architect.
+You can have a maximum of 10 participants.</h4>
 </div>

 <div class="col-md-4">
-<h4 class="font06">Duration</h4>
+<h4 class="font06">Choose Your AWS Service</h4>
-<h4 class="font03">The presentation and Questions & Answers session should take between 1 and 2 hours, this is what is included in the package.
+<h4 class="font03">Because AWS services don't all have the same complexity, you will choose from a list the AWS service you want for this training session.
 </h4>
 </div>
   <div class="col-md-4">
-<h4 class="font06">Choosing a Service</h4>
+<h4 class="font06">Video Conference Call</h4>
-<h4 class="font03">You choose the service you wish to receive a class on from a list we provide.
-Many service fit within the timeframe allocated to this package.
+<h4 class="font03">We will do the presentation over a Video Conference Call.
+We will send you a link to connect without installing any software or creating a user.
+The slides will be viewable during the call.
 </h4>
 </div>
 </div>